Connect with us

 Jared Bahay, Ian Espinosa, Andrew Bongo recount Aurora tragedy in emotional town hall testimonies

-It was supposed to be a memorable team-building experience for Ateneo de Manila University in Dipaculao, Aurora.
+It should have been a memorable team-building experience for Ateneo de Manila University in Dipaculao, Aurora.

 Instead, the trip ended in tragedy with the deaths of Nigerian student-athlete Divine Adili and incoming freshman Rene Baterbonia.